-The Trustee is satisfied that the current expected rates of investment return for the types of funds described in the SIP are still reasonable relative to the risks.
+The Trustee is satisfied that the current expected rates of investment return for the types of funds described in the SIP are still reasonable relative to the risks that the Plan faces.

-The Trustee is satisfied that through a diversified portfolio, systemic risk can be mitigated, and accept that it is not possible to make specific provision for all possible eventualities.
+The Trustee is satisfied that, through a diversified portfolio, systemic risk can be mitigated, and accept that it is not possible to make specific provision for all possible eventualities.